LinkedIn Conversions API

 |---|---|---|

 account_id | Yes | Your LinkedIn Ad Account ID (numeric).
-Found in LinkedIn Campaign Manager. |
+Found in LinkedIn Campaign Manager under Account Settings. |

-access_token | Yes | OAuth 2.0 access token with r_ads_reporting and rw_conversions scopes. |
+access_token | Yes | OAuth 2.0 access token with r_ads and rw_conversions scopes. |

-conversion_rule_ids | Yes | Map of Datafly event names to LinkedIn conversion rule IDs. |
+conversion_rule_id | Yes | Map of Datafly event names to LinkedIn conversion rule URNs.
+Each conversion action requires a separate rule ID. |

 Management UI Setup